Utils

 phippery.utils.id_coordinate_from_query_df(ds, query_df)[source]

-Given a dataframe with pandas query statements for both samples and peptides, return the relevent sample and peptide id’s after applying the logical AND of all queries.
+Given a dataframe with pandas query statements for both samples and peptides, return the relevant sample and peptide id’s after applying the logical AND of all queries.

 Parameters: